hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 2. `B n+m` has 1/3 signatures of `V n`
 3. `B n+m` has 2/3+ signatures of `V n+m`

 1 has already been explained in [Trusting period].
 Next, let's consider 2: under the assumption that the maximum byzantine number can be expressed as `f(n) = (n-1)/3`, ensure that there is at least one honest validator.
-Finally, in 3 it ensure that the finalized block of height `n+m` is valid.
+Finally, in 3 it ensures that the finalized block of height `n+m` is valid.

 ### Liveness analysis